AntonioIDeTIC/IFTH/README.md

 # IFTH
 <p align="justify">
-Welcome to the official repository for "Early Wildfire Detection and Identification in High Depth-of-Field Scenarios Using LWIR Thermal Imaging from Ground-Based Systems" (recently submitted).
+Welcome to the official repository for "Early Wildfire Detection and Identification in High Depth-of-Field Scenarios Using LWIR Thermal Imaging from Ground-Based Systems" (in revision).
 This repository contains all the necessary resources to replicate the experiments presented in our work.
 </p>

 <p align="justify">